Can You Recognize the Signs? The Not-So-Obvious Symptoms of Pain

 - Restlessness, pacing

 - Vocalizing or moaning

 - Decreased appetite, or prolonged effort to eat

 Notice even minor changes from a pets previously "normal" behaviors.
 Lack of normal behavior, rather than development of a new behavior, may indicate an underlying and potentially painful problem.
 A veterinarian likely sees your healthy pet on only a handful of occasions per year, and during these visits a pet may not exhibit the symptoms you have noticed in a relaxed environment (i.e. the animal's natural habitat).
 Mentioning behavior changes will aid the veterinarian in making decisions regarding how to help your pet.

-Pain has a purpose, but it isn’t a necessary part of the healing process.
-Pain is the way the body communicates with the brain that something is “off” and needs attention.
+Purpose: Pain has a purpose, but it isn't a necessary part of the healing process.
+Pain is the way the body communicates with the brain that something is "off" and needs attention.
 Once the underlying cause is identified, a multimodal approach to pain relief is indicated.
-Pain relief methods could come in the form of products from a CBD wholesale which are frequently used to help out people and their four-legged friends in managing their pain, thanks to their anti-inflammatory and pain-relieving properties Ongoing pain can delay healing, cause behavior changes, alter normal activity, and most importantly, ongoing pain decreases a pet’s quality of life.
+Ongoing pain can delay healing, cause behavior changes, alter normal activity, and most importantly, ongoing pain decreases a pet's quality of life.